Quick Answer

 - Last twelve months (LTM) vs forward multiples.
 LTM is historical and certain.
 Forward P/E and forward EV/EBITDA depend on projections; different consensus estimates produce different multiples on the same stock at the same price.

-Yield and Payout Metrics
+What Are the Yield and Payout Metrics?

 The yield bucket compares per-share return to per-share price.